Skip to Content

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.
 See more on my disclosure page.

-Three different types of wax
+Three different colors of wax

 Dark wax